 - Stop by two of my favorite yoga jewelry shops to browse through their amazing mala collections – My Bohemia Jewelry & I Heart Naturals Company.
 Both of these shops are the real deal – beautiful pieces, passion for their craft, and awesome people in general!

 - Browse through Etsy – the options are literally endless.
-This is the Etsy shop I ordered from and am super happy with the quality and customer service.

 How to Choose a Mantra:

 This final step is a very personal one.

 The idea behind 108 mantra repetitions x 40 days is that whatever you choose, it will be ingrained into the mala beads, your body, your mind, and your soul.